-7. That the Association send printed forms to all clubs playing at the end of last season requesting information to re-entry of teams to the league in the new season.
+7. That the Association send printed forms to all clubs playing at the end of last season requesting information to re-entry of teams and players to the league in the new season.

 9. The Captains of both teams, home and away, shall collect from each player £1 per match which shall constitute a donation to the prize fund.
 All registration fees shall be paid at the time of registration, i.e. 24 hours before the player takes part in his first match.
 All monies paid direct to the Treasurer.

-10. The Away team to list their 6 players on the result card with individual handicaps.
-(But can then play in any order as decided by the away captain).
-Handicaps then totalled up and doubled to form the total teams league handicap.
-If a player is replaced in the 6, the team handicap will remain the same ONLY if the replacement players handicap is GREATER than the original player named, but shall be AMENDED if the replacement player has a LOWER handicap than the original named player.
+10. The away team to list their 6 players on the result card with individual handicaps. (but can then play in any order as decided by the away captain) Handicaps then totalled up and doubled to form the total team league match handicap.
+If a player is replaced in the 6, the team handicap will remain the same ONLY if the replacement player’s handicap is GREATER than the original player named, but shall be AMENDED if the replacement player has a LOWER handicap than the original named player.
 Six a side shall constitute each team, aggregate of TWO frames.
 The home team will mark spot.

 11. Two tables shall be available for all matches